6 Signs Your Insulin Medication Isn’t Working

 What You Should Not Do

 Do not increase or decrease your insulin dosage or switch to a different type of form without consulting your doctor.
-The same goes with combining two or more insulin types.
+The same goes for combining two or more insulin types.
 Doing so can lead to resistance to the drug or other fatal complications, more than just stimulating your body to control your blood glucose levels.

 Don’t wait for aggravated signs to see your doctor.
 Taking immediate action when it comes to your diabetes and insulin intake problems is important.

 Go for a consultation every three months.
 This way you have a regular assessment of your blood glucose and A1C levels.
-The visits will help you and your doctor determine if your insulin and diabetes medications are working or adjustments and further treatment are needed.
+The visits will help you and your doctor determine if your insulin and diabetes medications are working or if adjustments and further treatment are needed.

 Read testimonials and reviews.
 If they’re too good or have a record of selling counterfeit or damaged insulin, move on to a different shop.
 Most importantly, talk with your doctor about your new-found option.
 He or she can give you sound medical advice on whether it’s safe or not.